-House set to impeach Trump, with some Republicans joining, but Senate plans unclear
+House impeaches Trump with 10 Republicans joining, but Senate plans unclear

 “He must go,” Pelosi said.
 “He is a clear and present danger to the nation that we all love.”

-The House is scheduled to take a final vote Wednesday afternoon, one week after the riot and just two days after the impeachment resolution was filed.
+The House took a final vote Wednesday afternoon, one week after the riot and just two days after the impeachment resolution was filed.
 It was a stunningly swift response from a House that took nearly three months to impeach Trump in 2019 on charges of abuse of power and contempt of Congress.

 But with just seven days remaining in Trump’s term, it became increasingly certain Wednesday that Trump would not be removed from office prematurely.